Digital signing is very simple.

 Find the right documents on your computer, mark them with the mouse and click on Open or OK.

-You can also sign several files at once: if necessary, add more files to the signature envelope by clicking on the “add more files” link, which appears immediately after the first file has been added.
+You can also sign several files at once: if necessary, add more files to the signature envelope by clicking on the “add more files” button, which appears immediately after the first file has been added.

 All of the files to be signed together are added to the same “envelope” or container.